weaveworks/weave/site/troubleshooting.md

 On each line are the container ID, its MAC address, then the list of IP address/routing prefix length ([CIDR notation](http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)) assigned on the weave network.
+The special container name `weave:expose` displays the weave bridge MAC and any IP addresses added to it via the `weave expose` command.

 You can also supply a list of container IDs/names to `weave ps`, like this: